coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

-   Notations used for parsing, that is notations not restricted with the ``only printing`` modifier, can have only a single interpretation per scope.
+   Notations used for parsing, that is notations not restricted with the ``only printing`` modifier, can have only a single :term:`interpretation` per scope.
 On the other side, notations marked with ``only printing`` can have multiple associated interpretations, even in the same scope.